-- Students will receive communication via the email address provided on the application throughout the admission process. - Please be sure to keep your address updated with us and check your inbox and spam often. - Applications are reviewed on a rolling basis beginning in September.
+Applicants will receive communication via the email address provided on the application throughout the admission process.

+- Applicants should be sure to keep their address updated with ESU and check their inbox and spam folders often. - Applicants can also check their status online at www.esu.edu/appstatus for real-time updates. - Applications are reviewed on a rolling basis beginning in September.
 A letter and email will be sent for any decision made. - Applicants applying to our more competitive programs however, may not be notified until late November for spring and late April for fall.
-This process allows additional review time to determine www.esu.edu Admission 11 the appropriate candidates for the limited seats in these programs.
+This process allows additional review time to determine the appropriate candidates for the limited seats in these programs.